Share this

 by Shipfusion Team on Oct.
 17, 2024

-When it comes to managing inventory, a question often arises: should freight be included in inventory cost?
-It’s a fair concern for ecommerce businesses, as the inventory-related expenses impact pricing strategies, profit margins, and overall financial reporting.
+Should freight be included in inventory cost?
+It’s a fair question for ecommerce businesses given the financial implication.
+Inventory-related expenses impact pricing strategies, profit margins, and overall financial reporting.
 Freight, which is a significant expense in many industries, plays a crucial role in the total cost of acquiring goods.

 This article explores the implications of including freight in inventory cost, from accounting perspectives to industry practices, to help you evaluate whether this approach is right for your business.